-Individuals must be at least 17 years of age and meet specific academic prerequisites depending on career pathway of choice.
+Individuals must be at least 17 years of age and meet specific academic prerequisites depending on their career pathway of choice.

-Applicants must meet the program eligibility requirements.
-Applicants may have to complete placement tests to assess English (reading and writing) and math skills.
+Applicants must meet the program eligibility requirements and may be required to complete assessments to assess English (reading and writing) and math skills.
 The tools are not pass or fail, but designed to place the learner at an appropriate level.
 Also, as part of the placement process, Aurora College staff will interview each participant to assess suitability for the program and course selection.
 If secondary school (grades 10-12) transcripts can be provided, a copy of the transcript will also be used to assist with the assessment.